 Uninsured, unregistered, and hit-and-run vehicles

-In these circumstances, a claim may proceed against the Nominal Defendant (Nominal Defendant Claims: Compensation for Hit-and-Run and Uninsured Accidents), a statutory body that steps in where no CTP insurer can be identified.
-This mechanism ensures injured people are not denied access to compensation solely because the responsible vehicle cannot be traced.
+The Queensland scheme also provides coverage where the at-fault vehicle cannot be identified or is not properly insured.
+In these circumstances, a claim may proceed against the Nominal Defendant, a statutory body that steps in where no CTP insurer can be identified.
+This mechanism ensures injured people are not denied compensation simply because the responsible vehicle cannot be traced.

 How fault is assessed under Queensland law